Work samples

 A Sparrow on the Floor of a Cathedral

-A Sparrow on the Floor of a Cathedral, 2021 - present
+A Sparrow on the Floor of a Cathedral, 2021 - 2023

-This project illuminates what is beneath the ocean’s surface, creating wonder and fostering interconnectedness of aquatic ecosystems worldwide.
-The compositions in A Sparrow on the Floor of a Cathedral expose physical forces that shape the geologic forms and topography of the ocean floor.
-In this series, I am the sparrow looking up through the water column into the virtuosity of nature’s cathedral, immersing the viewer beneath the waves.
-Aquatic environments host natural resources which humans have or are actively extracting.
-Owing to their relative anonymity and inaccessibility, these frontiers have been portrayed as “romantic”, mythical and untouched wildernesses.
-This project reveals an unknown realm, as boundless as the American west, both enticing for its beauty and jeopardized due to pollution, development and extraction of resources.
-I have made further conceptual connections between this project and the work of the U.S. Geological Survey (USGS) photographers like Thomas O’ Sullivan, leading to the inclusion of accompanying information.
-USGS photographers recorded information relevant to the capture of their photographs, and it is my belief that sharing information such as the location, voyage and date of capture of my images further ties the photograph to its physical reality.
+A Sparrow on the Floor of a Cathedral (ASFC) illuminates what is beneath the ocean’s surface, creating wonder and fostering interconnected-ness of aquatic ecosystems worldwide.
+The compositions in ASFC expose physical forces that shape the geologic forms and topography of the ocean floor.
+Here, I am the sparrow looking up through the water column into the virtuosity of nature’s cathedral, immersing the viewer beneath the waves.
+Aquatic environments host natural resources which humans are actively extracting.
+Owing to their relative anonymity and inaccessibility, these frontiers have been portrayed as romantic, mythical and untouched wildernesses.
+ASFC reveals an unknown realm, as boundless as the American west, both enticing for its beauty and jeopardized due to pollution, development and extraction of resources.
+I have been inspired by the work of nineteenth century U.S. Geological Survey (USGS) photographers like Thomas O’ Sullivan, leading to the inclusion of accompanying label or border information.
+These USGS photographers recorded information relevant to the capture of their photographs.
+Like them, I share information specific to the creation of my images such as the location, voyage and date to further tie the photograph to its physical reality.
 The goal is to create a pause, a collective inhale – for the audience to consider the ways in which their basic functions, relationships and understanding of the world may or perhaps should change after an other-worldly encounter with the deep.

 Archival Inkjet Print